The Zero Waste project is committed to the valorisation and

 The steelmaking process in an Electric Arc Furnace (EAF) starts with a charge of ferrous scrap, which is fully recycled waste material from end-of-life goods.
 After melting, the liquid steel is continuously cast.
 During the steelmaking process in the EAF a waste product is formed – better known as slag – which, after being cooled, is enhanced and transformed into a 100% recycled product, registered with the brand name Granella®.
 This product is used to replace natural basalt or porphyry in the construction of road surfaces with a high level of adherence and safety.
 To date, about 400,000 tons of Granella® are used per year instead of materials that would otherwise have to be extracted from quarries.

-An additional effect of the Zero Waste project is to pursue the recovery of most of the remaining waste through forms of industrial “symbiosis”.
+An additional effect of the Zero Waste initiative is to pursue the recovery of most of the remaining waste through forms of industrial “symbiosis”.
 Smoke abatement dust and mill scale are destined to third-party plants that recover and valorise the substances contained in them.

 The key objective to the Zero Waste Water strategy is to reuse water as much as possible by means of a Reverse Osmosis process, giving a two-fold advantage, namely reducing the use of water from water wells and the release of waste water to drain.
 Both in meltshops and hot rolling mills, for example, the water that is used to cool the various plants is recovered, treated and put back into the water circuits and partly integrated with well water.
 Below are the main results of the combined project obtained starting from 2010, referring to the plant of: